dinesh-saini/amix/README.md

-# This is project is about creation a open source kernel from scratch.
+# This is project is about creation an open source kernel from scratch.
 # language C/C++
 # Target i686
 # Teste enviroment qemu